 - When ready to cook the tofu, heat a pan over medium heat.
 Add onions, garlic, and a splash of water.
 Cook until onions start to turn translucent, then add in tofu and mix well.
 Continue to cook for a few more minutes until tofu is heated.
 Remove from heat, cover, and set aside while you prepare the rest of the ingredients.

 - Make sure the potatoes and carrots are fully cooked and soft.
 Combine all ingredients in a blender and blend until completely smooth.
 Add more plant milk if needed to thin.
 Taste and add more salt if needed.

 - Mash avocado in a bowl.
 Add in remaining ingredients and mix until combined.
 Taste and adjust seasonings as needed.

 - Slice bell peppers (or vegetable of choice).
-Season with salt and pepper as desired.
+Toss with oil and a pinch of salt and pepper.
 Then either cook in air fryer at 375°F for about 10 minutes, or roast in the oven at 400°F for about 20 minutes (cooking time may vary for different vegetables, so keep an eye on them and flip halfway to prevent the bottoms from burning).